rdepew/mqtt_sniffer/README.md

 * `recv_image_via_mqtt.py` - a snippet of code that saves a binary file sent using plain vanilla MQTT, not Sparkplug B.

+## What's this 'tahu' directory?

+The 'tahu' directory has a small number of files copied from the Eclipse Tahu project (see https://github.com/eclipse/tahu).
+I don't need everything in the tahu repository, only the protobufs definitions and the Python files.
+Thanks to the great project team at Eclipse Tahu.